Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Sharp (Model SMD2470AS)

 I have the Sharp microwave drawer oven in a sleek design of stainless steel.
-For reference, my drawer measures 24-inches and is 1.2 Cu. feet, which is big enough for a 9×13 casserole dish.
+For reference, my drawer measures 24 inches and is 1.2 Cu. feet, which is big enough for a 9×13 casserole dish.

-These amazing features make cooking both easier and cleaner.
-The Viking has a two-year warranty on the whole microwave and five years of coverage on the magnetron tube (a high-power vacuum tube) that is perfect for any avid microwave chef.
+These amazing features make cooking both easier and cleaner!
+Plus, the Viking has a two-year warranty on the whole microwave and five years of coverage on the magnetron tube (a high-power vacuum tube) which is perfect for any avid microwave chef.

 Bosch model (Model HMD8451UC 800)

 The Bosch has a sleek and simple style that would mix with virtually any style of kitchen, making it an absolute staple.
-The push button open and close feature is convenient, especially if you are active in the kitchen and handling multiple cooking tasks.
+This unit has 1.2 cu. ft. capacity and 950 watts of cooking power making it speedy and practical.

-In my opinion, there are very few reasons you wouldn’t want to own a microwave drawer.
-In fact, you get all the benefits of any other microwave oven, but the drawer provides a few more, like the extra counter space and the various stay-warm features.
-The pros definitely outweigh any cons!
+In my opinion, there are very few reasons you wouldn’t want your own microwave drawer in an island.
+You get all the benefits of any other microwave oven, but the drawer provides a few more, like the extra counter space and the various stay-warm features.